 Babysitting agencies can help if you only need occasional help – like watching your kids for an evening while you’re out.
 They’re a quick and easy way of getting a babysitter who has passed the agency’s background checks– but be aware that different agencies have different vetting processes.
 You should check you're happy with these before using them.

 Ask a few questions before you hire someone to check they're qualified and will be a good fit for both you and your child.
-If you aren't sure what to ask, try going through our checklist (anchor link).
+If you aren't sure what to ask, try going through our checklist in the last tab below.

 You can find information about childcare in your area at the following sites: